 1. Add a Kafka API to the project

-To start testing Kafia APIs, you should first add one to the project.
+To start testing Kafka APIs, you should first add one to the project.
 To learn how to do it, see Adding a Kafka API to the Project.

 2. Create a test step

-To produce a Kafka event in ReadyAPI, you use the Event-Driven test step in Subscribe mode:
+To produce a Kafka event in ReadyAPI, you use the API Connection test step based on a Subscribe operation:

-Open a test case and add Event-Driven Test Step.
+Open a test case and add API Connection Test Step.

 In the dialog that appears, select a Subscribe operation and click Add Test Step: